Team-Dojo/Dojo/README.md

 Dojo
 ====
-Created in one semester for the Abertay Game Developmet Society (GDS).
+Created in one semester for the Abertay Game Developmet Society (GDS) and showcased publicly at the University.

 Legal
 =====